Surfer in the Mist

 “Yes.
 I quit my job at the insurance company and started my own business.
 I work for myself.
 He was so inspirational.
 So dynamic.
 And a good Christian.”

 “And now he is dead.”
 The comment spread a pall over the conversation.
-She suddenly saw another friend and we shook hands again.
+She suddenly saw another friend, and once again we reached across Edgar's body to shake hands.

 On the beach, I recalled Edgar telling me, “Charley, you’ll never get anywhere.
 You’re not a team player.”
 I was recalling other memories of Edgar when Mariko intruded on my thoughts.